nikantic/react-currency-app/readme.md

 #Todo - react-currency-app

 // == FEATURES
-// top menu - notifications
-// recent transactions
+// recent transactions (make just icon for now in sidebar that updates, separate state array for saves)
 // router - 404 and error handling
 // chart.js